 This handbook is a supplement to the Programs in Occupational Therapy Student Handbook.
-This handbook is intended to provide information for the guidance of Columbia University Occupational Therapy Post-Professional OTD (PP-OTD) students.
+This handbook is intended to provide information for the guidance of Columbia University Occupational Therapy MS-OTD students.
+While every effort has been made to ensure the accuracy of the information contained herein, accuracy cannot be absolutely guaranteed, and anyone who needs to rely on any particular matter is advised to verify it independently.
 The contents of this handbook are subject to change, and the Programs reserve the right to depart without notice from any policy or procedure referred to in this handbook, or to revise and amend this handbook in whole or in part at any time.
 This handbook is not intended to and should not be regarded as a contract between the University and any student or other person.